gkorpal/gkorpal.github.io/_pages/cv.md

 * [James R. Clay Graduate Travel Award](https://www.math.arizona.edu/about/awards/19) - Department of Mathematics, University of Arizona (April 19, 2023) ~ USD 700
 * <u>Best M.Sc.
 Thesis Award in Mathematics</u> - National Institute of Science Education and Research, Bhubaneswar (June 10, 2019).
 * [Junior Research Fellowship and Eligibility for Lectureship](http://csirhrdg.res.in/) (Mathematical Sciences) - Council of Scientific and Industrial Research, New Delhi (Selected through the joint CSIR-UGC NET held on December 16, 2018) ~ All India Rank 18
-* [Innovation in Science Pursuit for Inspired Research (INSPIRE) Scholarship](http://online-inspire.gov.in/) - Department of Science and Technology, Government of India (July 22, 2014 - May 20, 2019) ~ INR 380,000
+* [Innovation in Science Pursuit for Inspired Research (INSPIRE) Scholarship for Higher Education](https://online-inspire.gov.in/Account/INSPIREProgramme) - Department of Science and Technology, Government of India (July 22, 2014 - May 20, 2019) ~ INR 380,000

 Conferences and Workshops
 ------